 If you have acne, it does not mean that your skin is dirty.
 Cleansing and scrubbing your skin excessively will not help your acne.
 In fact, it may make it worse.
 Remember that the causes of acne affect oil glands, which are well below the surface of the skin.
-It is recommended to wash your face with a gentle oil-free cleanser.
+The best thing to do is to gently wash your face twice a day with a mild soap and then pat dry.
 Ask your doctor for the best types of cleansers to use on your skin.